SIBarcodeNetwork/ReadtheDocsMaster/Docs/geneious_intro.rst

 .. image:: /images/primer_metadata.png

 A very convenient tool is the ability to export and import folders of primers.
 To export a folder from the Local, simply select the folder, go to "File" in the Menu bar, followed by "Export" in the dropdown menu.
+In the new interface of Geneious Prime 2021, you can also click on "Export" located directly in the Toolbar.
 There are multiple options for the export, however in this case, select "Export folder" and enter a name and destination for the export.

-There are two options for importing a folder or file into Geneious.
+There are two options for importing a folder or file into Geneious Prime.
 One way is to go to "File" in the Menu bar, followed by "Import" in the dropdown menu, and then select what you are importing (folder, file etc.).
 You will need to select the type format followed by the location of what you want to import.

 Alternatively, you can move folders, files etc. into the destination folder by dragging and dropping.